When it comes to professional indemnity quotes, it's all very well us saying 'you get what you pay for' and 'cheap isn’t the same as good value'.

-Ideally, this should be specific to what you do rather than generic.
+That is, the words that describe your policy, including how it works and any conditions.
+Ideally, the wording should be specific to what you do rather than generic.

 Not every business faces the same risks and dedicated wordings are particularly important if you’re in IT, marketing and media, accountancy, architecture, engineering, surveying or anything medical/therapy related.

 An insurer that offers specific cover under specific wordings understands what you do and has a policy to cover it.
 That makes a big difference – not least when there's a claim.